trippek/MSP430_SCA/README.md

 - Averaging was implemented so multiple traces can be used for each plaintext.
 Details are listed in the code.
 - Power traces were filtered to cut out power spikes we think were associated with setting a flag on the MSP430 to identify encryption.
 - The time it takes for the attack is printed.
+Small note after uploading v2:
+Under the heading "List plaintext" I specified that there were 10 power traces saved the path to the folder where they were saved.
+To test the averaging function that comes later in the code, I made a new folder and copied three of the original traces five times to get a total of 15 traces in the new folder.
+That folder is the one in the code and the reason it lists 15 traces with five copies of each trace.

 ## In development
 - Throw a try catch in to weed out any files that aren't .mat.